natustx/mcporter/README.md

 - **Function-call syntax.** Instead of juggling `--flag value`, you can call tools as `mcporter call 'linear.create_issue(title: "Bug", team: "ENG")'`.
 The parser supports nested objects/arrays and surfaces schema validation errors clearly.
 Deep dive in [docs/call-syntax.md](docs/call-syntax.md).
 - **Auto-correct.** If you typo a tool name, mcporter inspects the server’s tool catalog, retries when the edit distance is tiny, and otherwise prints a `Did you mean …?` hint.
 The heuristic (and how to tune it) is captured in [docs/call-heuristic.md](docs/call-heuristic.md).
 - **Richer single-server output.** `mcporter list <server>` now prints TypeScript-style signatures, inline comments, return-shape hints, and command examples that mirror the new call syntax.
-Optional parameters stay hidden by default—add `--include-optional` or `--schema` whenever you need the full JSON schema.
+Optional parameters stay hidden by default—add `--all-parameters` or `--schema` whenever you need the full JSON schema.

 ## Installation